Dimev/slsg/README.md

 everything under the `[config]` section is loaded into the `config` global

 # Current TODO:
+- have example site also serve as short intro to yassg
 - Relavive paths for the lua file names
-- load config properly
 - clippy
 - don't load package lua stdlib, use our own require instead
 - code highlighting
+- latex math to mathml(?)
-- subcommands for new, build, dev, cookbook
+- subcommands for new, init, cookbook
-- parsing of the document types (json, yaml, toml, bibtex) into lua tables
+- better bibtex parsing
-- markdown
+- markdown (maybe easymark?)
+- tex (as in, parse a subset of latex)
 - finish dev server (mime types, 404 page)
-- config (404 page, minify settings)
+- config (actually implement 404 page, minify settings)
+- minification
 - docs
+- Image resizing